-The objective of the ngRADAR project is the design of a high-power, high-frequency, solid-state, multistatic planetary radar system.
+The objective of the ngRadar project is the design of a high-power, high-frequency, solid-state, multistatic planetary radar system.
 Proof-of-concept observations were completed in November 2020 and March 2021 using a 700 W, Ku-band, solid-state transmitter built by Raytheon and mounted at the prime focus of the 100-m Green Bank Telescope (GBT).
 Echoes from select targets were received by the ten 25-m antennas of the Very Long Baseline Array (VLBA), located on St. Croix, United States Virgin Islands, in the east, across the continental United States, and to Mauna Kea, Hawaii, in the west.
-The 700 W transmitter was redeployed on the GBT in October and December 2024.
+The 700 W transmitter was refurbished and redeployed on the GBT in October and December 2024 and again in February and April 2026.
 For additional information, see Publications and Conferences, and stay tuned for further results!

 Results of Proof-of-Concept Observations